 Useful questions to ask yourself are “what will you be doing with your newfound time?
 What areas in your life carry significance to you?”
 Build on your answers.

 Some people choose to mentor or volunteer abroad or at home in their communities.
 Others invent digital apps, write books, learn new languages or go back to school.
-There are those who choose meaningful travel, going on anthropological digs, visiting the world’s holy sites, or starting a boutique travel agency which brings a limited number of travelers to exotic locations, thereby opening their perspectives.
+There are those who choose meaningful travel, going on archaeological digs, visiting the world’s holy sites, or starting a boutique travel agency which brings a limited number of travelers to exotic locations, thereby opening their perspectives.

 Just as worthy, some pursue avenues of personal value such as gardening, learning yoga, spending time with the grandchildren and family or getting involved with animal rescue.